Our generation has inherited a world on a collision course.

 Now you’re the kind of person who thinks ahead, so you’ve been working towards self sufficiency for some time now.
 You grow a lot of your own food already, your house is off of the grid, and you have quite a few practical skills under your belt, but there’s only do so much if you’re alone.
 To survive, you and your neighbors need to work together.
 How do you accomplish this without money?

-For over 300,000 years, prior to the dawn of civilization and the advent of money, humans relied on the reciprocity instinct to facilitate cooperation and the distribution of resources.
+For over 300,000 years, prior to the dawn of civilization and the advent of money, humans relied on the cooperative economic models to facilitate cooperation and the distribution of resources.

 When one wolf succeeds on a hunt, that wolf shares and the whole pack eats.
 The act of sharing is not altruistic.
 By working together the pack succeeds in situations where an isolated individual would fail.
 Those who give are paid back in kind.
 Survival rate statistically increases for all members.
 We can refer to this strategy as cooperative economics.